 Next, Vincent connected Tiffany with several medical specialists, including an obstetrician and a gastroenterologist, who diagnosed Tiffany with chronic pancreatitis and created a plan to help her manage it.

 “It was such a relief to finally find out why I had this pain,” says Tiffany.

 During the first visit with her new OB provider, Tiffany found out she was pregnant with her daughter, Tyra.

 Because her pregnancy was high risk, Tiffany was carefully monitored by her new OB provider, who was part of the team of care providers and community resources that helped Tiffany’s health get back on track.
 “I would even have a provider sit with me in the waiting room,” says Tiffany.
 “My doctors are really, really good with me.
 I always felt supported.”

-In 2015-2016, 98% of participants in United Way-funded health care access programs felt they received the education they needed in making decisions about their health.
+Of those that participated in United Way-funded health care access programs, 98% felt they received the education they needed in making decisions about their health.

 “Navigating the health care delivery system can be difficult regardless of your socio-economic status and health needs,” says Travis Andersen, Board Chair of the Milwaukee Health Care Partnership.
 “Your contributions to United Way’s Health Improvement Fund help extend care coordination services in the community, so that folks who need it most can get the right care in the right place at the right time.”

 In January of 2016, Tiffany gave birth to a healthy baby girl and now has regular appointments with her primary care doctor, who helps her manage her chronic conditions.
 In addition, Vincent connected Tiffany with resources to enter an outpatient rehab program and overcome her addiction to alcohol.